-We created MyLittleBird as an eclectic urban guide to fashion, design, lifestyle and culture, and well-being.
-Think of us as that in-the-know girlfriend.
+We created MyLittleBird as an eclectic urban guide to fashion, beauty, well-being, design, food and culture.
+Consider us your in-the-know girlfriend.

 We invite you to explore the site and send in your comments and suggestions.
 In the meantime, when someone asks how you knew about something you discovered on our site, tell them, “My Little Bird told me.”